Insider Threat Analyst Files 2/8/2019: VPN, A Double-Edged Sword? Analysis of US Sens. Rubio and Wyden VPN National Security Warning

 The concerns expressed by the senators are well founded.
 VPNs are double-edged swords.
 They do provide security.
 They also allow people to sidestep security controls and create pathways for cybercriminals to take advantage of vulnerable humans.
 Our insider threat research reveals that unauthorized VPN usage increased in the public and private sectors between 2018 and 2019, possibly as much as 25 percent.
 Our research also shows that unauthorized VPN use is frequently a sign that malicious and negligent activities are taking place.
 Organizations that can’t detect when users are working through VPNs are setting themselves up for disaster.

 This week, it was further proven that unsanctioned VPN use is absolutely a sign that criminal insider threat activity is taking place.
 In Australia, authorities arrested Chinese National Yi "Paulsson" Zheng and charged him with an attempt to steal confidential customer information from AMP, a major financial services institution based in Australia.
-His arrest was triggered after the Dtex Advanced User Behavior Intelligence Platform detected that he was using an unsanctioned VPN on his work-issued laptop.
+His arrest was triggered after the Dtex Advanced Enterprise User Intelligence Platform detected that he was using an unsanctioned VPN on his work-issued laptop.

 Read about how Dtex identified Zheng’s criminal activities: Breaking Insider Threat News: Dtex Detects Chinese National Yi Zheng's Attempt to Steal Data From Major Financial Services Provider